As explained in the page about the

 only source of additional money.

-As considered in paragraphs 5 and 6 above, money from bank credit causes spending to exceed
+As considered in paragraphs 5 to 8 above, money from bank credit causes spending to exceed

 to import more than it exports.